Explore an Exciting Subject with Bright Learners

 CTD course content is advanced or grade-level accelerated, as reflected in course descriptions and the standard admission requirements.
 Though course content is advanced, students can engage with intellectual peers who are also age- or grade-level peers.
 Therefore, most students should apply for courses aligned to the grade-level in which they are currently enrolled.
 Still, for some students demonstrating a need for an even higher level of instruction than CTD’s advanced and accelerated courses already provide, further acceleration may be an option.
 Visit the Requesting an Accelerated Placement web page for more information about the process, timeline, and required materials.

-Tuition increases by $25 after the Early Bird deadline dates:
+Tuition increases by $25 after the Early Bird deadline, 10 days before the session start date.

 Please see CTD's withdrawal and refund information for policies.